 Pre-2004 Trust I. In December 2005, the District issued \$153 million in OPEB Bonds; the proceeds of the Bonds have been placed in a revocable trust fund, which may be used only to pay or reimburse the payment made for retiree health costs and related debt services costs.
-To further ensure professional oversight of this OPEB trust, PCCD established a Retirement Board in 2006 to oversee the management of OPEB.
+To further ensure professional oversight of this OPEB trust, PCCD established a Retirement Board in 2011 to serve as oversight of the investment process of OPEB.
 The Retirement Board meets one to two times a month and posts its meeting agenda and minutes online.